Z18Aplha/LightControllerUSB433/README.md

 ### v1.2 ###
 - ready for work with extended host controllers (Alexa, HomeKit, ...)
-- just receives brightness values and fades to it (saving previous values is needs to be outsourced to other platforms (ioBroker, openHab, ...)
+- just receives brightness values and fades to it (saving previous values needs to be outsourced to other platforms (ioBroker, openHab, ...)

 ### v1.1 ###
 - some fixes in types of variables